-Advantages of the Sony Alpha A6000:
+Reasons to prefer the Sony Alpha A6000:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall evaluation.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 6.1 flaps/sec) to capture the decisive moment.